 In this case, the problem was solved when the seller agreed to take a credit.
 "We realized if we put it in and the house was still vacant, if it happened once it could happen twice," Bonarek says.

 Educating the Buyer

-The performance of HVAC equipment shouldn't be overlooked during the sale, but these systems also shouldn't be intimidating.
+The performance of HVAC equipment shouldn't be overlooked during the sale, but these systems also shouldn't be deal-killers.
 According to Difanis, it's the responsibility of the buyer's agent to help homebuyers set realistic expectations in terms of solutions to these common problems.

 In the event of an HVAC replacement, Difanis says, "The buyer's agent, who is looking out for their interests, needs to explain to them they aren't entitled to 100 percent of a new unit, since that's an unbargained for upgrade."
 He adds, "A lot of the trick in working through that really involves setting realistic expectations with the client."

 But for Bonarek, it's a matter of ensuring realtors stay educated on these systems to keep up with today's savvy homeowners.
 "Buyers are a lot more educated than they used to be," she says.
 "Even if their agent doesn't educate them, I'm seeing that they're better at educating themselves now."